Jimmy Garoppolo Player Prop Bets for NFL Week 8 | San Francisco vs. Chicago 10/31/2021

 Matchup vs. Chicago

-- In one matchup against the Bears, Garoppolo threw for 293 passing yards, 83.5 yards above his over/under in Sunday's game.
+- In one matchup against the Bears, Garoppolo threw for 293 passing yards, 83.5 yards higher than his over/under in Sunday's game.

-- Garoppolo did not throw a touchdown pass in that outing against the Bears.
+- Garoppolo did not throw a touchdown pass in that matchup against the Bears.

 - Note: Garoppolo's stats vs. Bears date back to 2016.

-- The Bears are giving up 242.9 passing yards per game this year, the NFL's 11th-ranked pass defense.
+- The 242.9 passing yards the Bears give up per game makes them the NFL's 11th-ranked pass defense this season.

-- The Bears' defense is 22nd in the NFL, giving up 2.0 passing touchdowns per game.
+- At 2.0 passing TDs allowed per game, the Bears defense is ranked 22nd in the NFL.

 Recent Performances

-- Garoppolo put together a 181-yard performance against the Colts last week, completing 59.3% of his passes and throwing for one touchdown with two interceptions.
+- In last week's matchup with the Colts, Garoppolo completed 59.3% of his pass attempts for 181 yards, while tossing one touchdown with two interceptions.

-- Garoppolo has put up 346 passing yards (115.3 per game) and has a 60% completion percentage this year (30-of-50) over his last three games, while throwing two touchdowns and three interceptions.
+- In his last three games, Garoppolo has thrown for 346 yards (115.3 per game) while completing 60% of his passes (30-of-50), with two touchdowns and three interceptions.

 Garoppolo's San Francisco Teammates